-Soil conservation practices

-Crop management practices

-Sustainable irrigation and drainage management
+Soil conservation practices Crop management practices Sustainable irrigation and drainage management Fertilizer management Pesticide management Follow regulation standards

-Fertilizer management

-Pesticide management

-Follow regulation standards

-PMI requests its leaf suppliers to implement Good Agricultural Practice program (GAP) which defines the principles and measurable standards to be met by all those who grow and supply tobacco to PMI with the aim that acceptable pesticides are used to reduce water pollutant risk.

-Where synthetic pesticides are used, the supplier must take into account environmental and human health risk where there is a choice of different pesticides.
-Products of World Health Organization (WHO), toxicity class III and higher (the higher the class, the lower the toxicity level) should preferably be used.
-Toxicity class II should only be used in well-justified cases, and toxicity class I must not be used at all.

-PMI implements a global Integrated Pest Management (IPM) program to reduce the use of unnecessary pesticides(Crop Protection Agents - CPAs), promoting the use of less hazardous alternatives and to manage them correctly.
-PMI developed tools to support the implementation of the program in collaboration with the not-for-profit Centre for Agriculture and Bioscience International (CABI), e.g. the IPM App and a website with country-specific management factsheets on tobacco pests and diseases and on IPM and CPAs management which are kept up to date.
-The App has reached 1,400 users, and the IPM website had more than 8,000 views in 2019 .
-A specific Sustainable Pest

-Management training was organized in collaboration with CABI for field supervisors.
-A database of global biopesticides and low hazardous CPAs alternatives is available to farmers.
-In order to limit potential impact on water, PMI has set MRLs, which are lower than those adopted by the industry, for high impact insecticides to prevent potential water pollution impacts from mismanagement of CPAs.
-This is one of the reasons PMI has implemented GAP as requirements to all its suppliers, promoting the reduction of the use of unnecessary CPAs, the safe disposal or recycling of empty CPA containers to prevent water contamination.
-These tools combined with trainings raise awareness of potential impacts of each pesticide and enable PMI to deter the use of these.
-PMI measures success for GAP and IPM programs, in 2019, 100% of the tobacco we sourced was free of any quantifiable level of residues attributable to the use of WHO TOX1 CPAs.
-Furthermore, 92 % was free from any other quantifiable HHP residues, showing further progress against our target to completely eliminate the use of HHPs by the 2020 crop.
+PMI requests tobacco suppliers to implement Good Agricultural Practices (GAP) which defines principles and measurable standards to be met by all those who grow and supply tobacco to PMI with the aim of adopting responsible practices related to pesticides use to reduce water pollutant risk.
+For synthetic pesticides, suppliers must account for environmental and human health risk where there is a choice of pesticides.
+Products of World Health Organization (WHO), toxicity class III or lower toxicity classes (higher the class, lower the toxicity level) are preferred.
+Class II should only be used in well-justified cases, and Class I must not be used at all.
+PMI implements a global Integrated Pest Management (IPM) program to reduce usage of unnecessary pesticides (Crop Protection Agents-CPAs), promoting less hazardous alternatives and correct management, including annual trainings.
+PMI developed tools to support this in collaboration with Centre for Agriculture and Bioscience International (CABI), e.g. the IPM App and a website (updated regularly) with country-specific management factsheets on pests and diseases and IPM and CPA management.
+The App has reached more than 2100 users and the website had more than 12,000 views in 2020.
+A global biopesticides and low hazardous CPA database is available to farmers.
+To limit potential water impact, PMI has set MRLs (lower than those adopted by the industry) for certain insecticides (for example MRLs for Diamide insecticides which are used in some locations to control Lepidoptera pests in tobacco).
+GAP promotes reduction of the use of unnecessary CPAs and safe disposal or recycling of empty CPA containers to prevent water contamination.
+These tools plus trainings raise awareness of potential impacts of pesticides and enable PMI to deter their use.
+PMI measures success for GAP and IPM programs through specific indicators.
+E.g., pesticide residues are measured by PMI's Tobacco Lot Integrity program where every packed lot is tested by independent, accredited labs before PMI accepts it.
+Based on this program, PMI assessed that as of 2018, all sourced tobacco lots have been free from quantifiable levels of residues attributable to the use of WHO TOX1 CPAs, and as of 2020 have been free from residues of other HHPs.
+Additional initiatives are in place including the Green Leaf Tobacco Program where tobacco is also sampled at the farm level to measure pesticides residues or identify pesticide presence before it is processed.

-Potential water pollutant
+Potential water pollutant Fertilizers

-Fertilizers